MinecraftModDevelopment/MMD-Dev-Server/README.md

 You can create a new request by opening an issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
 We have a template for mod requests which can be found [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/MOD_REQUEST.md).
 If you don't use the template your request wont be accepted.
 If your mod is private or not released yet you can contact a DSA.

 **How do I get an updated version of my pack on the server?**
 You can create an update request by opening an issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
-We have a template for mod requests which can be found [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/UPDATE.md).
+Otherwise sending a discord message to Boqzo1 or Morpheus1101 will also surfice.

 **Do I have to be the author of a mod pack to submit it?**
 We prefer you be the Mod Pack Author or Apart of the team devaloping it and have permission to sumit the pack for testing.